The Controller#

 The Constellation is then kept in the RUN state until the condition of the measurement expires, e.g. the duration timer reaches its timeout, or the configured metric has reached its target value or threshold.

-command and waits until all satellites have reached the ORBIT state again before continuing
+The queue then emits the stop command and waits until all satellites have reached the ORBIT state again before continuing

 with the next measurement in the queue.